Discrete Structures

 * While you are watching the videos or immediately after watching the videos, take this short quiz.
 You should take this quiz before our next class starts!
 If I don't have your response by 9:00 am, your quiz will be counted as late, and your score will be reduced, perhaps to 0.
 This will count as a quiz.
 You should also receive an email confirmation so you can check your answers.

-These exercises are due on 1/17.
+The exercises below are due on 1/15.
 They are due at the beginning of class, before I take questions over the assignment.
 Turn them in when you enter the classroom!

 * Do exercises 1, 2, 4, 8, 11 from Section 1.3.